Saul Kripke: Life and career

-Saul Kripke was the oldest of three children born to Dorothy K. Kripke and Rabbi Myer S. Kripke.
-His father was the leader of Beth El Synagogue, the only Conservative congregation in Omaha, Nebraska; his mother wrote educational Jewish books for children.
+Saul Kripke was the oldest of three children born to Dorothy K. Kripke and Myer S. Kripke.
+His father was the leader of Beth El Synagogue, the only Conservative congregation in Omaha, Nebraska; his mother wrote Jewish educational books for children.
 Saul and his two sisters, Madeline and Netta, attended Dundee Grade School and Omaha Central High School.
 Kripke was labeled a prodigy, teaching himself Ancient Hebrew by the age of six, reading Shakespeare's complete works by nine, and mastering the works of Descartes and complex mathematical problems before finishing elementary school.
 He wrote his first completeness theorem in modal logic at 17, and had it published a year later.
 After graduating from high school in 1958, Kripke attended Harvard University and graduated summa cum laude in 1962 with a bachelor's degree in mathematics.
 During his sophomore year at Harvard, he taught a graduate-level logic course at nearby MIT.
 Upon graduation he received a Fulbright Fellowship, and in 1963 was appointed to the Society of Fellows.
 Kripke later said, "I wish I could have skipped college.
 I got to know some interesting people but I can't say I learned anything.
 I probably would have learned it all anyway just reading on my own."
+His cousin is Eric Kripke, known for creating the television show The Boys.

 After briefly teaching at Harvard, Kripke moved in 1968 to Rockefeller University in New York City, where he taught until 1976.
 In 1978 he took a chaired professorship at Princeton University.
 In 1988 he received the university's Behrman Award for distinguished achievement in the humanities.
 In 2002 Kripke began teaching at the CUNY Graduate Center, and in 2003 he was appointed a distinguished professor of philosophy there.

-Kripke has received honorary degrees from the University of Nebraska, Omaha (1977), Johns Hopkins University (1997), University of Haifa, Israel (1998), and the University of Pennsylvania (2005).
+Kripke has received honorary degrees from the University of Nebraska Omaha (1977), Johns Hopkins University (1997), University of Haifa, Israel (1998), and the University of Pennsylvania (2005).
 He was a member of the American Philosophical Society and an elected Fellow of the American Academy of Arts and Sciences, and in 1985 was a Corresponding Fellow of the British Academy.
 He won the Schock Prize in Logic and Philosophy in 2001.

-Kripke was married to philosopher Margaret Gilbert.
-He is the second cousin once removed of television writer, director, and producer Eric Kripke.
+Kripke married philosopher Margaret Gilbert in 1976.
+They divorced in 2000.

 Kripke died of pancreatic cancer on September 15, 2022, in Plainsboro, New Jersey, at the age of 81.